jerrymusaga/theonepercent/README.md

 # theonepercent

-a multiplayer prediction elimination game where minority wins in any round
+A multiplayer prediction elimination game where minority wins in any round

 A modern Celo blockchain application built with Next.js, TypeScript, and Turborepo.